AdobeDocs/experience-manager-cloud-service.pt-BR/help/journey-migration/content-transfer-tool/ctt-legacy/ingesting-content-legacy.md

 ---
-title: Inserção de conteúdo no Target (herdado)
+title: Assimilar conteúdo no Target (herdado)
 description: Assimilar conteúdo no Target
 hide: true
 hidefromtoc: true